FoamScience/assignment-basic-flow-equations/README.md

 At this point, we lack the necessary post-processing skills to make anything useful from this script, but we'll learn those skills in no time!
+For now, you can figure out which scheme works best by going opening each case in ParaView and inspecting how the scheme performed.

 ## Advanced-level skills